spsatuva/spsatuva.github.io/_pages/resources/courses.md

          data-parent="#wrapper-1910">

 <p>
-We have a whole page deticated to this course already.
+We have a whole page dedicated to this course already.
 <br>
 <br>
-Check it out <a href= "/phys1910/about/"> here</a>
+Check it out <a href= "/phys1930/about/"> here</a>
 </p>
 </div>
 </div>